itsjeffro/panel/README.md

 # Panel
-Laravel package that provides a separate administration panel to manage model data.
+Inspired by Laravel Nova.
+This package provides a separate administration panel to manage model data.

+This is by no means a replacement or a competitor.
+I mainly created this package to see if I could create something similar as a learning experience.

 ### Installation
 The package's main service provider will be automatically registered with Laravel's package auto-discovery.